Creating a napari plugin#

 Next, activate the conda environment you created in the first part of the tutorial.
 This environment includes all of the packages required to make your plugin (including cookiecutter).

-conda activate napari-tutorial
+conda activate napari-workshop

 In this next step, we will use cookiecutter to create a directory for our plugin from the template. cookiecutter will ask a series of questions that will customize the directory for your plugin.
 Once completed, a new directory will be created in your current directory.
 It will come pre-initialized with a git repository.